-In 2006, the Group entered an agreement to lease the Gamma Building to become the Company's headquarter from 2Q 2007.
+In 2006, the Company entered into an agreement to lease the Gamma Building to become the Company's headquarter from 2Q 2007.
 Moving the Company's headquarters will allow for the full physical integration of employees in one area during the ongoing integration process.